Justin Trudeau: US fighter jet shoots down object over northern Canada

 Darryl Dyck

-North American Aerospace Defense Command, the combined U.S.-Canada organization that provides shared defense of airspace over the two nations, said it had detected an object flying at a high altitude over northern Canada.
-It wasn't immediately clear how high up it was flying or what it was.

-Trudeau said he also spoke with President Joe Biden, who himself ordered the downing of an unidentified object over remote Alaska on Friday.

-A spokesman, Maj.
-Olivier Gallant, said both Canadian and U.S. jets operating as part of NORAD had been deployed.
-The jets were scrambled and it was a U.S. jet that shot it down.
+Trudeau spoke with U.S. President Joe Biden, who also ordered the object to be shot down.
+Both Canadian and U.S. jets operating as part of NORAD were scrambled and it was a U.S. jet that shot down the object.

-F-22 fighter jets have now downed three objects in the airspace above the U.S. and Canada over seven days, a stunning development in the skies that is raising questions on just what, exactly, is hovering overhead and who has sent them.
+F-22 fighter jets have taken out three objects in the airspace above the U.S. and Canada over seven days, a stunning development that is raising questions on just what, exactly, are hovering overhead and who sent them.

-At least one of the objects downed was believed to be a spy balloon from China, but the other two have not yet been identified.
-Trudeau said that Canadian forces would recover the wreckage for study.
+At least one of the objects downed was believed to be a spy balloon from China, but the other two had not yet been publicly identified.
+While Trudeau described the object Saturday as "unidentified," NORAD spokesman Maj.
+Olivier Gallant said the military had determined what it was but would not reveal details.

-The down came a day after White House National Security Council spokesman John Kirby said an object roughly the size of a small car was shot down in remote Alaska.
-Officials couldn't say if it contained any surveillance equipment, where it came from or what purpose it had.

-Kirby said it was shot down because it was flying at about 40,000 feet (13,000 meters) and posed a "reasonable threat" to the safety of civilian flights, not because of any knowledge that it was engaged in surveillance.

 The remnants of a large balloon drift Feb.
 4 above the Atlantic Ocean, just off the coast of South Carolina, with a fighter jet and its contrail seen below it.